kimdoh/id_proto/week2/block.md

 </p>
 <hr />

 The `<h1>` element, abbreviated from "first-level-header", adds some default title styling to the text contained within the tags, and `<p>` for simple "paragraph" does not.
+By convention, elements contained within other elements are indented, to show the hierarchy of the page.

 There are many levels of headers.